-To build a successful connection by QSS, you should also do the corresponding configuration of the new device for QSS function meanwhile.
+To build a successful connection by WPS, you should also do the corresponding configuration of the new device for WPS function meanwhile.

-For the configuration of the new device, here takes the Wireless Adapter of our company for example.
+For the configuration of the new device, here takes the Wireless adapter of our company for example.

-I. By PBC
+I. By PBC (Push Button Configuration)

-If the wireless adapter supports Wi-Fi Protected Setup and the Push Button Configuration (PBC) method, you can add it to the network by PBC with the following two methods.
+If the wireless adapter supports Wi-Fi Protected Setup or Quick Secure Setup and the PBC method, you can add it to the network by PBC with the following two methods.